Let's Understand How Git Maintains History Of Version Or Commit Ids 📥📤 With Details

 It shows the message that it's already up to date.
 That means there are no new changes available in the GitHub repository.
 If you go to the local git repository that .git directory then you find a file called HEAD as shown below.

 There you can see one ref path that is refs/heads/main.
-So, We need to go this path and find out the file called main as shown below.
+So, We need to go this path and find the file called main as shown below.

-So, If we go to GitHub repository and check this version id is 993a754918f12e841eeab79cbd125720e96347f3 as shown below.
+So, If we go to the GitHub repository and check this version ID is 993a754918f12e841eeab79cbd125720e96347f3 as shown below.

 First, click on 3 commits.

-Here you the version id in the short format as shown below.
-So, To see the details of version id click on Changes made by Local Dev One.
+Here you the version ID in the short format as shown below.
+So, To see the details of version ID click on Changes made by Local Dev One.

-So, after clicking on Changes made by Local Dev One, you can see the version id in detail in the code section as well as in-browser URL.
+So, after clicking on Changes made by Local Dev One, you can see the version id in detail in the code section as well as the in-browser URL.

 Here Local Dev One wants to modify a file called MyFile.cs as shown below.